javaoffers/briefest/readme.md

 - Usage

 - Annotation usage
 ```
-The plugin is mainly used with annotations, only two of which are @basemodel and @baseUnique.
+The plugin is mainly used with annotations, only two of which are @BaseModel and @BaseUnique.
- @basemodel indicates that this class is a Model class, which is then parsed by the plug-in.
+ @BaseModel indicates that this class is a Model class, which is then parsed by the plug-in.

-@baseUnique indicates the unique attribute of the data, such as primary key, unique index, and
+@BaseUnique indicates the unique attribute of the data, such as primary key, unique index, and
 so on, and must be reflected in SQL.
 You only need to have a unique field, for example

 If there are primary keys and unique indexes in the Model class, you only need to use them on
 one of the attributes.
-You don't need the @baseUnique tag for both primary keys and unique indexes.
+You don't need the @BaseUnique tag for both primary keys and unique indexes.
-(If you do it all, of course Note that the model class must have @baseUnique) mapping scenario:
+(If you do it all, of course Note that the model class must have @BaseUnique) mapping scenario:
 One-to-one: Usually, another Model class exists in the Model class as an attribute.
 Often referred
 to as a child model.
 Such as:

 @BaseModel
 public class User{

     @BaseUnique
     String userId; // user id

     Card card; // Id card, one to one

 }